Government of Republika Srpska: Election and composition

-The Government is appointed by the National Assembly on a four-year term.
+The Government is appointed by the National Assembly for a four-year term.
 The new government is appointed every time after constituting the new assembly.

 Prime Minister of Republika Srpska is head of the Government, with official title being President of the Government.
 The Government is, along with the Prime Minister, composed of his deputies and ministers.
 A member of parliament elected as Prime Minister of a minister in the government cannot decide on election of the Government, and the member of parliament appointed to these duties cannot vote on distrust to the Government, his removal or reports of the Government or his ministry.

-Prime Ministers and his deputies cannot be members of the same constituent nation (Serbian, Bosniak and Croatian).
-He has two deputies, who are also ministers in the Government.
-At least 15% of the Government must be composed out of members of the one of the constituent nations, and at least 35% of the Government must be composed of members of the two constituent nations.
+The Prime Minister and his or her deputies cannot be members of the same constituent nation (Serbian, Bosniak and Croatian).
+The Prime Minister has two deputies, who are also ministers in the Government.
+At least 15% of the Government must be composed out of members of one of the constituent nations, and at least 35% of the Government must be composed of members of the two constituent nations.